-Combined with diet, environmental conditions and inheritance, gut microbiome is one of the most impactful factors in maintaining human healt.
+Combined with diet, environmental conditions and inheritance, gut microbiome is one of the most impactful factors in maintaining human health.
 Gut microbiome composition determines how efficiently food is processed into metabolites such as amino acids, bile acids and short-chain fatty acids.
 In the current study we used C57BL/6J wide-type (WT) and Nrf2 gene knockout (KO) to test diets to which either cranberry or phenethyl isothiocyanate (PEITC) were added since both have been shown to boost the production of these metabolites.
 Possible health benefits of these food additives include cancer prevention and activation of Nrf2 pathway, a master regulator of oxidative stress and inflammation.

 2. Materials and Methods